Kubernetes 101: Part 2

 So, how to create a job?

-To have multiple pods with the task, we need to specify completions as 3
+To have multiple pods with the task, we need to specify completions as 3 (number of times we want tasks to be completed)

 What if the container fails to complete the tasks?